nblumhardt/serilog-sinks-json/README.md

 ```

 **Note:** on the regular CLR platforms (.NET 4.5.1 etc.) the package targets Serilog 1.5.
 On .NET Core, Serilog 2.0.0-beta
 is targeted.
-Installation may sometimes require manually adding a reference to _System.Runtime.dll_ before installing the
+Installation may sometimes require manually adding a reference to _System.Runtime.dll_ and _System.IO.dll_ from
+the _Profile259_ reference assemblies before installing the
-package, and manually removing this reference afterwards.
+package, and manually removing the references afterwards.
 Hopefully the tooling around this will be tidied up soon.

 ### Console